- What is colitis in dogs?

 Once veterinary help is sought, colitis in dogs usually resides quite quickly.
 However, if your dog is prone to issues such as colitis, there are a few things you can do to prevent it in the future.
 For one, if the root of the problem lies in them consuming things which aren’t good for them while out on walks, consider teaching them the ‘leave it’ command or keeping them on the leash in order to stop scavenging.

 If the issue is linked to their food, consider a slow and steady diet change – your vet will be able to advise on the best option to suit your dog and their unique dietary needs.
-Finally, always be sure to worm regularly to prevent parasite related issues.
+Finally, always be sure to worm your pet regularly to prevent parasite-related issues.

 Dog breeds prone to colitis